 Graduate student visas are sponsored by Johns Hopkins University (JHU), not by Janelia.
-Please contact Rita Ragan (firstname.lastname@example.org) with any questions.
+Please contact Beth Wood Roig (firstname.lastname@example.org) with any questions.

 Additional Degree Requirements

 Degrees are granted by the The Johns Hopkins University.
-Graduate scholars spend one year at their partner institution and the remaining years doing research in a Janelia laboratory.
+Graduate scholars spend one year in Baltimore at Johns Hopkins and the remaining years doing research in a Janelia laboratory.
 The thesis defense takes place at the partner institution.

 - The Johns Hopkins University: Graduate scholars must complete an ethics course, several courses in neural cognition, and 6 elective courses.
 There are additional journal club and seminar requirements, which can be fulfilled while in residence at Janelia.